 - Grind the cashews in a blender using as little water as possible so that you have a thick cashew cream.

-- If you want to culture the cashews at this point, follow my recipe for making cultured cashew yogurt.
-The link is in the notes below.
+- If you want to culture the cashews at this point, for a cream cheese-like flavour follow my recipe for making cultured cashew yogurt.
+Otherwise, continue with the rest of the frosting recipe.

 - Store in the refrigerator and use within a week.

-- Blender: I only have an ordinary blender so my cashews don’t get super smooth.
-I secretly covet a Blendtec or a Vitamix, which would make a super smooth cashew frosting.
-Using a better blender would also allow you to use less liquid while blending for a firmer frosting without added sugar.
+- I only have an ordinary blender so my cashews aren’t super smooth.
+I secretly covet a Blendtec or a Vitamix (affiliate links), which would make a super smooth cashew frosting.